 About Hurricane Insurance Claims: Typically a property insurance policy covers direct physical damage from windstorm.
 If direct physical damage is obvious, such as entire roofs/walls or portions of roofs/walls blown away, then a coverage determination becomes easy.
 Then the major concern of the property owner becomes, "What is the full value of repair or replacement to make me whole again?"
 Business owners will suffer down time creating the need to document business interruption losses.
 Homeowners will want to know where they will live while their home is being repaired.
 Not only is the building loss a concern, but business inventory losses and personal property damage frequently become a major portion of the windstorm damage insurance claim.
 Sometimes however, the damage from a covered peril is not so obvious.
 The expert public adjusters at Tutwiler and Associates can point you in the right direction.

 What about water damage resulting from a windstorm event?
 One must always look to the specific policy language of the loss in question.
 Typically, if the windstorm event causes a breach (break) in the building envelope (that is, the roof or walls) and water comes into the building due to that breach, then you have coverage.
 This would include water damage to the building itself, such as drywall damage, particle board expansion, electrical damage, mold, etc. Water damage to contents would also typically be included as part of the loss.
 Wind driven rain can also be very problematic in a hurricane as many insurance companies will not pay unless there is a breach or opening in a structure.
 Tutwiler and Associates has helped property insurance policyholders involved in every hurricane since 1984 and as many or more tropical storms, tornadoes and severe windstorms for the last 32 years.
+And remember, during a declared state-of-emergency in Florida, Public Adjuser fees are capped at 10% of the loss amount.
+Don't let anyone tell you otherwise.
 Let the experience and expertise of our public adjusters pay off for you.
 Tell us about your insurance claim.

 More people live and work around the United States coastline than at any other point in our history.
 Coupled with the ever increasing cost of scarce materials and labor following a catastrophic windstorm event makes exposure to hurricane events more severe than ever.
 Damage from hurricane events, especially in our coastline areas have high exposure to both windstorm and flood damage.
 This creates the wind vs. water controversies that fill our courtrooms following hurricane events.
 Why?